rclaytondev/programming-challenges/project-euler-ts/502-counting-castles/counting-castles.md

 - The parity of the number of blocks in the incomplete castle.

 This is more efficient than the previous methods, with only 2 nodes for each point in the grid.

+But wait!
+This adds many more nonzero entries to each row and column (10^12 nonzero entries instead of 3 or 4 nonzero entries).
+This means I - A is much further away from the identity matrix, so row-reducing it to the identity will take much longer.
+Because of this, the previous method might actually be better.

+On the other hand, I think this results in a somewhat regular structure (i.e. there are more patterns).
+In particular, the adjacency matrix of this graph should be a sequence of identical blocks arranged along the diagonal.
+Therefore it might be better to use this method and row-reduce each block individually, in order to avoid doing essentially the same calculations 10^12 times.